benatkin/pure-ssl/README.md

 Content that can be viewed without being logged in is transmitted via HTTPS to people who aren't logged in.
 This prevents eavesdropping of *what* people are looking at on public wifi networks.

-# Adding a site

-To add a site, fork the repo, edit sites.js, copy an example, and edit it.
-After that, commit it, push it, and send a pull request.
-I'll run build.js while merging it.
-Or, optionally, you may run build.js before sending the pull request.

 # License